FrimJo/react-take-off/README.md

 The folder structure used in this project is based of an article written by [Charles Stover](https://medium.com/@Charles_Stover) called [Optimal file structure for React applications](https://medium.com/@Charles_Stover/optimal-file-structure-for-react-applications-f3e35ad0a145)

-- `public` is where our static files reside.
+- `public` is where our static files reside. (located outside of `src` folder.)
+- `api` is where we keep all code for communicating with the backend.
+This folder should be pure TypeScript and not contain any React related code.
 - `assets` is where any kind of asset, like images are place here.
 - `components` contains all components of the application.
+- `config` contains routes and other configurable variables.
 - `localization` is where all the language files reside.
-- `routes` is where each entry point in to the page has its own folder.
+- `pages` is where we define all entry points referenced from the `routes.ts` file in `config` folder.
+- `styles` contains all styling related code, souch as global styling, theme and colors.
+- `types` contains special type definition files for thirdparty modules.
 - `utilities` contains helper functions.

 ### Utilities folder `utilities`